101 Silly Math Jokes and Puns to Make Students Laugh Like CrazyAll Posts

 It’s no secret that a lot of kids love video games.
 Use game-based learning in the classroom to liven up lessons and helps classroom learning align with different children's learning needs.

-Prodigy is a form of game-based learning that is already loved by millions of teachers and students around the globe!
+Prodigy is a form of game-based learning that is already used by millions of teachers and students around the globe!

 Students get to enjoy a magical world with exciting gameplay and learn math at the same time.
 Most of the time your class won’t even realize they’re taking part in lessons.
 It’s all part of the game’s immersive world!

 Prodigy’s intuitive design allows for instant marking, feedback, and the ability to create a personalized learning experience for each of your students.
-It's an engaging tool for educators and all in-game math content is no-cost for students!
+It's an engaging tool for educators and all in-game educational content is no-cost for students!

 2. Flipped classroom